miho030/Fox2AV-CLI/README.md

             + BackTrack 5 R3-x32
             + Tails OS-i386,EM64T
             + Element OS-i386,EM64T**

 ### A TEST HAS ALREADY BEEN COMPLETED IN UBUNTU, CENTOS, OPENBSD, SOLALIS, KALI, BT.
   **TESTING ON TAILS, ELEMENT, SUSE AT IMAO.**

   # Warning
   **This scripts are unstable. so i upload various beta scripts after 1.2.9, like 1.2.91, 1.2.92, 1.2.93 ~
   So, You can see the newly modified source code in the "Test Code for Linux ver" folder before the stable FoxVc 1.2.9 version is uploaded.**

-  ### 1-1.
-FoxVc Ver 1.2.81 >> New update files will be uploaded on 2017-10-
-  **&&This version supported new functuon.&&**.
-        1. Malware detections for Windows drive!
-          >> Support malware detection for windows system files!
-          >> Administrator permission requesting function is updated!
-        2. Logging_Level is updated!
-(Info, Warning, critical, error)

   ### [INFO] Malware Database is updated!
   **&& New malware DB will be updated on 2017-10-&&**
         1. Currently Variant malwares are updated!